 The Brand Africa

+Lorna Harris On Wednesday 26th march 2014, Brand South Africa in partnership with Hope Africa, the Social Development Programme of the Anglican Church of South Africa, held a workshop to discuss the National Development Plan.
+I was privileged to take part in this conference which brought together representatives from a diverse group of faith based organisations, the DPJC included.
 The National Development Plan was introduced by Mr Sabelo Mashwama, a consultant with the Hope Africa Organisation.
 Mr Mashwama outlined the aims of THE BRAND AFRICA initiative and what it was undertaking in terms of global exposure of the South African brand and efforts to underscore positive information to attract foreign investment.
 Ms Mpumi Mabuza then explained the aims of HOPE AFRICA also working to raise awareness and create a positive image for the country.
+After tea the delegates were split into Groups in order to discuss 3 commissions: 1 Public Policy and Advocacy 2 Building Social Capital through empowering communities 3 Economic & Youth Empowerment

 The morning ended on an upbeat note with a report-back promised in 6 to 8 months time.

-INTERNATIONAL WORLD WOMEN’S DAY OF PRAYER
+COMMUNITY NEWSINTERNATIONAL WORLD WOMEN’S DAY OF PRAYERDiane McColl

 On Friday, 7 March the DPJC hosted a special Shabbat service to commemorate International World Women’s Day of Prayer.
 The Women’s World Day of Prayer is an international initiative.
 It is celebrated annually in over 170 countries on the first Friday in March.